-As detailed in the accounting policies and note 30, the Group operates a defined benefit pension scheme with a deficit at 31 October 2017 of £1.3m (2016: £2.1m).
+As detailed in the accounting policies and note 30, the Group operates a defined benefit pension scheme with a deficit at 31 October 2018 of £39k (2017: £1.3m).
 The scheme is closed to new members and future accrual.
+During the year the three remaining non-insured deferred members transferred out of the scheme which is reflected in the financial statements.

 The valuation is complex and dependent on external market conditions as well as the application of significant assumptions such as discount rates, life expectancies and inflation predictions.
 Management, using the support of third party actuaries, are required to make judgements in determining the valuation and therefore it is regarded as a key audit risk.